Need Legal Help Negotiating a Severance Offer?

 Is There a Separate Provision for Paying You any Accrued but Unused Sick Time? |

-In this connection, I regret to say that employers have from time to time been known to "fold" such obligations into a severance offer, thereby reducing the true value of the severance even though, on its face, the severance offered appears to be in line with what is mandated in the severance policy.
+In this connection, we regret to say that employers have from time to time been known to "fold" such obligations into a severance offer, thereby reducing the true value of the severance even though, on its face, the severance offered appears to be in line with what is mandated in the severance policy.

 Are You Being Denied Mandatory Severance Because the Employer Says